 Vacancy rates are zero while the number of people searching the web for property there is very high relative to the availability of properties.
 Rental yields are quite high too, meaning vendors do not need to take a big hit on the final sales price – vendor discounting is a solid five per cent on average.

 So before committing to a property in a specific location, ask yourself: how much of what I am about to base my decision on is factual and anchored on known capital growth drivers like new infrastructure, a diverse economy, diverse and changing demographics bringing in a growing level of income?

 - Make sure you examine the statistics in conjunction with one another

 - Look at the underlying trend in the statistics to determine if there is a growing gap in supply and demand

 - Compare target areas using the statistics and select the winner based on fundamentals price drivers

 - Monitor the statistics after purchase, as they are a terrific selling indicator too.
-Our free suburb research tool Boomscore can help with this.
+Our suburb research tool Boomscore can help with this.

 Want to learn more?
 Click here to access Boomscore's free research materials to help you learn how to research the property market in Australia with scientific accuracy.